Ht: 6'2" Wt: 210

 - 2017 Futures Game (World Team)

 Vieira displays an aggressive attitude on the mound and his delivery features moving parts similar to a young Fernando Rodney.
 Vieira has an 80-grade fastball according to most evaluators and he generally sits in the 97-100 mph range.
 He has hit 103 mph in the past.
 He profiles as a high leverage relief option due to the power curveball that he employs with the heater.
-He does have trouble with delivery repetition but he has made enough gains in that department to pitch in the Arizona Fall League and briefly in the majors in 2017 but struggles to get ahead of hitters consistently.
+He does have trouble with delivery repetition but he has made enough gains in that department to pitch in the Arizona Fall League and briefly in the majors in 2017 and 2018 but struggles to get ahead of hitters consistently.
 He has a chance to be part of the next contending team's bullpen if his offspeed stuff and command can firm up enough.

 Major League Outlook: Late Inning Reliever